jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 ```

 The `TemperatureReading` class is annotated with SDG’s `@Region` mapping
-annotation to declare the VMware GemFire Region in which
+annotation to declare the [vmware-gemfire-name] Region in which
 `TemperatureReadings` will be persisted.